-Right now, most of us are thinking about how to improve our cardiovascular health.
-Coronavirus aside, cardiovascular disease is responsible for over 7 million deaths worldwide every year.
-So cardiovascular health should be at the forefront of our minds all the time - not just right now.
+Most of us spend a least a little bit of time thinking about how to improve our cardiovascular health.
+After all, cardiovascular disease is responsible for over 7 million deaths worldwide every year.
+So cardiovascular health should be at the forefront of our minds most of the time!

 The American College of Sports Medicine recently published an incredibly thorough article on the effects of strength training on cardiovascular health in healthy individuals.
 They examined 2 key physiological factors associated with cardiovascular health: resting blood pressure and blood lipid profiles.

 RESTING BLOOD PRESSURE

 Approximately 1 in 3 Americans have high blood pressure (hypertension).
 Worldwide, 54% of strokes and 47% of coronary heart diseases can be attributed to high blood pressure.
 YIKES!

 Most of us associate doing "cardio" with promoting heart health and lowering blood pressure.
 But what about lifting weights?
 Does it do the same thing?

 - Subjects who lifted weights 2 times a week reduced their resting systolic and diastolic blood pressure by 3.2 and 1.4 mm Hg, respectively.